Floating shelves look simple but require the right hardware for your wall type. Here's what works on drywall, plaster, brick, and concrete.

 Column of shelves: Measure from the floor to each shelf height.
 The floor itself may not be level (especially in older buildings), so a laser level set at a fixed height is more reliable than measuring from the floor.

 After mounting the bracket: Check level again before adding the shelf.
-Brackets can shift slightly as you tighten screws.
+Brackets can shift slightly as you tighten the screws.

 Overloading.
 Check your shelf's weight rating.
 The shelf-and-bracket system is often the weakest link, not the wall.
 Just because the wall can hold the weight doesn't mean the shelf can.